Hairspray and Lipstick Common Environmental Triggers for Autoimmune Diseases

 "Most of the other kinds of arthritis we see in the clinic, the debilitating and inflammatory types, usually occur in young women between the ages of 20 and 40," Prof. Ehrenfeld says.
 "We hope that our research will lessen the occurrence and onset of these painful disorders."

-(i)This information is from an external source (American Friends of Tel Aviv University).
+(i)Source/Reference: American Friends of Tel Aviv University.
 Disabled World makes no warranties or representations in connection therewith.
-Content may have been edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+Content may have been edited for style, clarity or length.